Skip to main content

 Hi, dear listners.
 It's been long time.
 I am restarting my Japanese Language podcast in the new platform "LISTEN" https://listen.style/ I strongly recommend this new podcast platform for all Japanese language leaners.
 This service offers AI powered transcription.
 As well as the translation to other languages (if the creater chose to translate).
 This is a combination of podcast, blog and SNS.
 It is easier to link to various other platform (such as youtube and other web pages), and communicate with other cleators using trackback functions.
 I am indeed impressed with this platform and I would like to communicate with Japanese language learners using this service.
 Let me recommend you (Japanese language learners) to create your own podcast style diary, in Japanese language, and let me know your site.
 I will visit your site, listen to what you recorded and will leave comments!

-#6 Ichiro's retirment press conference (2)
+#5 Ichiro's retirement press conference (1)